cocos-creator/docs-3d-deprecated/en/editor/publish/build-options.md

 ### Build Path

 You can designate a release path for the game by inputting a path in the **Build Path** input field or choosing one via the **...** browsing button.
-The following cross-platform release will create resources or projects in child folders of this release path.
+The following cross-platform release will create assets or projects in child folders of this release path.

 The default release path is in the `build` under the project folder.
 If you use version control systems like `git` and `svn`, you can ignore the `build` folder in version control.

 ### Debug

-In release mode, the `uuid` of the resource, the built engine script and the project script will be compressed and confused, and the JSON of the same resource will be subpackaged to reduce the number of resource loads.
+In release mode, the `uuid` of the asset, the built engine script and the project script will be compressed and confused, and the JSON of the same asset will be subpackaged to reduce the number of asset loads.
 When debugging a project, it is recommended to check the **Debug** option for easy positioning of the problem.

 ### Replace Splash screen